j-mie6/parsley/docs/tutorial/interlude-1-haskell.md

 (except newlines) for us, and our bridge constructors would handle position information for us.
 The type of the AST is going to help us make sure that the parsers are constructed in the right way.
-One concern we need to be aware of is notice areas of the grammar where ambiguity lies, and make sure we resolve it properly with `attempt` (and only when needed!).
+One concern we need to be aware of is notice areas of the grammar where ambiguity lies, and make sure we resolve it properly with `atomic` (and only when needed!).
 Let's start at the bottom and work our way up: this means tackling, in order, atoms, expressions, patterns, clauses, types, declarations, and then finally data.